quantum-tinkerer/pymablock/docs/source/index.md

 Additionaly, it simplifies {math}`\tilde{H}_{n}` and the unitary transformation such that they only depend on {math}`V` and the perturbation {math}`H_p`, but not on {math}`H_0`.
-As an example, these are the corrections to the effective Hamiltonian up to fourth order using `expanded`.
+As an example, the corrections to the effective Hamiltonian up to fourth order using `expanded` are

 ```{code-cell} ipython3
 :tags: [hide-input]